aldimeolaalfarisy/aldimeolaalfarisy/README.md

 # Hi :wave:, my name is Aldi

-Ex-Manufacturing Engineering transitioning into Data roles.
-Over 5 years of experience working with data and designed visualization dashboards.
-Proficient in processing and extrapolating data to provide actionable insights aligned with statistics and modeling, as well as Python Programming Language and SQL.
-Highly determined to improve technical skills and apply them to real-world experiences and make an impact.
+Ex manufacturing engineer with a passion for data science and problem-solving.
+Skilled in statistical analysis, data visualization, and machine learning techniques.
+Experience in process improvement and optimization, as well as project management.
+Proficient in Python, SQL, and Excel.
+Highly determined to leverage his manufacturing background and analytical skills to drive business insights and value.

 :mailbox_with_mail: Reach me at: aldimeolaalfarisy@yahoo.com or send a message on [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/aldimeolaa)